kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/F_ConfigrProperty.md

 **Overloads:**
 - `Configr.Property<TProperty>(Func<PropertyInfo, bool> predicate, FuzzrOf<TProperty> fuzzr)`
-- Allows you to pass in a value instead of a Fuzzr.
+  Allows you to pass in a value instead of a Fuzzr.
 - `Configr.Property<TProperty>(Func<PropertyInfo, bool> predicate, Func<PropertyInfo, FuzzrOf<TProperty>> factory)`
-- Allows you to create a Fuzzr dynamically using a factory method.
+  Allows you to create a Fuzzr dynamically using a factory method.
 - `Configr.Property<TProperty>(Func<PropertyInfo, bool> predicate, Func<PropertyInfo, TProperty> factory)`
-With the same *pass in a value* conveniance helper.
+  Allows you to create a value dynamically using a factory method.

 **Exceptions:**
 - `ArgumentNullException`: When the predicate is `null`.